Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Related Works

 \subsection{Radar ego-motion estimation}

-A mmWave Radar can provide two types of information to achieve ego-motion estimation.
+A mmwave radar can provide two types of information to achieve ego-motion estimation.

 First, relative transformations can be obtained by registering radar point clouds between frames or with a map.
 A radar SLAM system in \cite{hong2022radarslam} shows strong performance in all-weather conditions.
-Similarly, \cite{barnes2020under} proposes an unsupervised method for feature detection and tracking, followed by odometry estimation.
+Similarly, \cite{barnes2020under} proposes an unsupervised method for feature detection and tracking, followed by odometry estimation. \cite{DoerENC2020} introduces a radar-inertial odometry (RIO) system with online extrinsic calibration for robust localization. \cite{burnett2024continuous} presents a continuous-time radar-inertial framework that fuses IMU data with spinning radar and models radar point uncertainty to improve real-time accuracy and robustness, and \cite{kim2024radar4motion} proposes a 4D radar odometry method leveraging Doppler and RCS with weighted scan-to-submap matching for IMU-free ego-motion estimation.
 However, these point cloud registration front-ends often incur high computational costs, posing challenges for resource-constrained robotic platforms.